hknguyen20/UE-ICM-eeyore/README.md

 In particular, we highly recommend activating the `prefix caching` feature to accelerate the experiments, because our algorithm will create many API queries with similar prefixes.

+Note that if use vllm to deploy, I recommend create another conda environment and activate it in a different terminal to host llm.
+Do so because there may likely be conflicting dependencies between vllm's and UE's environnment:
+`vllm 0.9.1 has requirement openai>=1.52.0, but you have openai 0.28.0.`

 ### Secrets